Yangsy56302/yangsy56302.github.io/adofai/cursed/string/Jack-O_hedgehog.md

 [**What does `T3-E2` mean by "one"?**](https://www.youtube.com/watch?v=n-SS0MDip4Y&lc=UgwSBOUVk-kACgPbLGF4AaABAg)

-1st one -> Holds
+1st one -&gt; Holds
-2nd one -> midspins
+2nd one -&gt; midspins

 ---